 Important: The opening hours above is just a rough guide.
 Hours may change depending on the monkeys’ activities.
 The day’s opening hours are announced at the top of their official website HERE.

-From Bus Stop, Snow Monkey Park to the Actual Snow Monkey Park
+From the Bus Stop, Snow Monkey Park, to the Actual Snow Monkey Park

 Unfortunately, because the mountain trail leading to the Jigokudani Monkey Park is too narrow, taxis and buses won’t be able to bring you straight to the park’s entrance.